JetBrains/qodana-action/README.md

 8. Select **Require status checks to pass before merging**.
 9. Search for the `Qodana` status check, then check it.
 10. Click **Create**.

+> **Note:** The Qodana summary is posted on the workflow job's own check-run (named after the job's YAML key, or the job's `name:` override) rather than as a separate `Qodana for <Linter>` check.
+Set an explicit `jobs.<id>.name:` in your workflow if you want a stable status-check name to require in branch protection.

 <anchor name="quality-gate-and-baseline"></anchor>